PLvaille/projet6/README.md

 ## Backend

-Open a terminal in backend directory
+Open a terminal in backend folder

 ```
 npm i